el8370/pdsnd_github/README.md

 ### Description
-This is the bikeshare.py project created to pull and analyze bike share data for Chicago, and 2 cities.
+This is the bikeshare.py project created to pull and analyze bike share data for Chicago, New York City, and Washington.

 ### Files used
 bikeshare.py